learning-zone/javascript-basics/README.md

 sentence!";
 ```
 But if you have a space after the '\' character, the code will look exactly the same, but it will raise a SyntaxError.

-#### Q. What is an app shell model?
-An application shell (or app shell) architecture is one way to build a Progressive Web App that reliably and instantly loads on your users' screens, similar to what you see in native applications.
-It is useful for getting some initial HTML to the screen fast without a network.

 #### Q. Can we define properties for functions?
 Yes, We can define properties for functions because functions are also objects.